binnev/packtrack/docs/how-to/tracking.md

 By default, delivered packages are shown as a one-liner.
 In-transit packages are shown in more detail, with events and ETA from the carrier.

+!!! note
+    You can use the `-d` / `--delivered` flag to print delivered packages in more detail

 ## Filter by carrier
 Filter for packages carried by PostNL:
 ```